bbatsov/solarized-emacs/README.md

   constantly break behaviour).
 Use MELPA Stable if you want fewer breaking changes.

-- Next stable version will be 2.0 because of API changes in the master branch.
-  Regular `load-theme` usage is unaffected by changes.

 ## Bugs & Improvements

 Please, report any problems that you find on the projects integrated